-Other deadlines starting from the entry into force of the eID Regulation The following table lists the other deadlines found in the eID regulation.
+Other deadlines starting from the entry into force of the eID Regulation.
+The following table lists the other deadlines found in the eID regulation.

-Article Task Months Article 51 paragraph 1 SSCD devices can only considered as QSCD device.
-(After this date only QSCD is allowed to use.)
-36 Article 51 paragraph 2a The already running remote qualified electronic signature services are considered valid, without conformity assessment.
+Article Task Months Article 51 paragraph 1 , Article 51 paragraph 2a The already running remote qualified electronic signature services are considered valid, without conformity assessment.
 24 Article 51 paragraph 2b The already running remote qualified trust services are considered valid, without conformity assessment, and the eIDAS Art.
 24 identification are still usable.
 24